 IOM Libya aims to implement the following:

-- Support the restoration of basic service delivery infrastructure through the rehabilitation schools, clinics, water wells, and playgrounds, as well as the provision of equipment;
+- Support the restoration of basic services through support to authorities' delivery of critical infrastructure prioritized through consultative community processes, including through the rehabilitation of, inter alia, schools, clinics, water wells, and playgrounds, as well as the provision of equipment;

 - Promote social cohesion through the capacity building of civil society organizations on how to plan and manage community-based projects, and the consequent provision of small grants to facilitate the implementation of such projects;